Samclaxton/Mission-ready/README.md

 ## General info
-Full Stack Web Application with Backend connected to Server
+Full Stack Web Application with serverless backend

 ## Technologies
 Project is created with: